Education in China: Primary schools

-The primary-school curriculum consisted of Chinese, mathematics, physical education, music, drawing, and elementary instruction in nature, history, and geography, combined with practical work experiences around the school compound.
+The primary-school curriculum consisted of Yuwen (Chinese Language and Literature), mathematics, physical education, music, drawing, ideology & morality, and elementary introduction courses to physics, chemistry, history, geography, and biology (all grouped together under one "natural sciences" course), combined with practical work experiences around the school compound.
 General knowledge of politics and moral training, which stressed the love of the motherland, love of the political party, and love of the people (and previously love of Chairman Mao), is another part of the curriculum.
 As of the early 2020s, political studies classes are an increasingly important part of the primary school curriculum, with teaching on the Communist Party's history beginning in Kindergarten.
-A foreign language, often English, is introduced in about the third grade.
+A foreign language, often English, is introduced in about the third year.
 Chinese and mathematics accounted for about 60 percent of the scheduled class time; natural science and social science accounted for about 8 percent.
-Putonghua (commonly spoken language) was taught in regular schools and pinyin romanization in lower grades and kindergarten.
+Putonghua (commonly spoken language) was taught in regular schools and pinyin romanization in earlier years and kindergarten.

 The Ministry of Education required that all primary schools offer courses on morality and ethics.
-Beginning in the fourth grade, students usually had to perform productive labor two weeks per semester to relate classwork with production experience in workshops or on farms and relate it to academic study.
+Beginning in the fourth year, students usually had to perform productive labor two weeks per semester to relate classwork with production experience in workshops or on farms and relate it to academic study.
 Most schools had after-hour activities at least one day per week to involve students in recreation and community service.
-Between First and Third Grades, Chinese students are encouraged to join the Red Pioneers to prepare them for eventual potential membership in the Communist Party.
+Between First and Third Year, Chinese students are encouraged to join the Red Pioneers to prepare them for eventual potential membership in the Communist Party.

 By 1980 the percentage of students enrolled in primary schools were high, but the schools reported high dropout rates and regional enrollment gaps (most enrollees were concentrated in the cities).
 Only one in four counties had universal primary education.
-On average, 10 percent of the students dropped out between each grade.
+On average, 10 percent of the students dropped out between each year.
 During the 1979–83 period, the government acknowledged the "9-6-3" rule, that is, that nine of ten children began primary school, six completed it, and three graduated with good performance.
 This meant that only about 60 percent of primary students actually completed their five-year program of study and graduated, and only about 30 percent were regarded as having primary-level competence.
 Statistics in the mid-1980s showed that more rural girls than boys dropped out of school.